sageseid/iOS-Developer-Portfolio/README.md

 **Tech Used**
-- 💿 Core Data
+- 🗿 UI Kit
-- 🎨 SwiftUI
+- 🔔 Alarmofire
-- 🏦 App Storage
-- 📦 Swift Package Manager
+- 📞 Call Kit
- - 🚘 Roadmap
+- 🌰 CocoaPods

 ## Creator View
 Creator View is an app developed by Sean Allen that helps YouTubers get a bigger picture of their business.